13 garden jobs in July - what to tackle now from sowing to pruning and harvesting

 (Image credit: Future PLC)

-Care for birds and wildlife by cleaning and topping up birdbaths and feeders.
+Care for birds and wildlife by cleaning and topping up bird baths and feeders.
 Avoid pruning your hedges until the end of August at the earliest.
 The main breeding time for garden birds is between March and August so give them time to rear their young.

 Conifers in particular provide nesting sites for blackbirds, robins, and greenfinches, as well as larger birds such as sparrowhawks and crows.
 Top up ponds, ideally with rainwater and remove dead foliage from aquatic and marginal plants.
-Blanket weed can also be a problem - carefully remove using a garden fork and leave by the side of the pond so any creatures can crawl back into the water.
+Blanket weeds can also be a problem - carefully remove them using a garden fork and leave them by the side of the pond so any creatures can crawl back into the water.

-10. Collect and store seeds
+12. Collect and store seeds

 wooden box with seeds